craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Seeker Symbiote
 > An engineered parasite that supports a host's immune system by travelling throughout the body to hunt and absorb hostile influences.
 The parasite dies after a number of years.

 Upon introduction, your Hit Point Maximum is reduced by (G * 5), and you gain G Acid, Poison, and Necrotic Damage Resistance.
-When the parasite dies, or is replaced, you lose the granted Damage Resistances and your Hit Point Maximum is returned.
+When the parasite dies, or is replaced, you lose the granted Damage Resistances and your Hit Point Maximum is returned to normal.

 **Ingredients**;
 - XXX